 3. Quiet Time Changes As Kids Grow

-The After School Sensory Quiet Time
+The After School Sensory Quiet Time for older kids

 Kids are so, so tired when they start Kindergarten.
 For my son, going up to his room after school and playing quietly would have sent him to sleep!
 I found that quiet time looked a little different during elementary school.